pminina01/readthedocs/How-to-write-a-target.md

 ##How to use the newly created target?
 It’s easy.
 Just put the target in a DLL and reference it from the the config file using the `<extensions />` clause as described here.

-Since NLog 4.0 assemblies with the name "NLog*.dll", like “NLog.CustomTarget.dll” are now loaded automatically.
+Starting from NLog 4.0 assemblies with the name "NLog*.dll", like “NLog.CustomTarget.dll” are now loaded automatically.
 This assembly should be in the same folder as `NLog.dll`.

 Configuration file example:
 ```xml